 New York Botanical Garden

 If you’re seeking a break from the bustling city streets, visiting the beautiful New York Botanical Garden may be the antidote you’re looking for.
-Meander around 250 acres of stunning landscapes encompassing lush gardens with native plants and flowers, interspersed with art installations by legendary artists like Yayoi Kusama.
-At the Everett Children’s Adventure Garden, kids can pick up a scavenger hunt pamphlet for fun, self-guided activities, and even pot and take home a polka dot plant.
-Tickets are $15 for children ages 2-12 and $35 for adults and kids ages 13 and up, and the garden is open Tuesday-Sunday.
+Meander around 250 acres of stunning landscapes encompassing lush gardens with native plants and flowers, interspersed with art installations by legendary artists.
+At the Everett Children’s Adventure Garden, kids can stop in for afternoon drop-in activities (parts of this garden are being restored in 2024).
+Tickets are $15 for children ages 2-12 and $35 for adults and kids ages 13 and up, and the garden is open Tuesday-Sunday and Monday Federal holidays.

 2900 Southern Boulevard, Bronx, NY 10458